 At the moment, the Trump Administration has several Goldman Sachs alums serving in senior positions.
 Trump’s Chief Strategist is the former head of Breitbart News, Stephen Bannon.
 Before his foray in D.C. media, Bannon was an investment banker with Goldman Sachs, which then led him to start his own boutique investment bank before joining Breitbart.
 Director of the National Economic Council, Gary Cohn, came to the White House after a 26-year career at Goldman Sachs culminating in a partnership and ultimately serving as President and Chief Operating Officer of the firm.
 Lastly, there is Steven Mnuchin, a former Goldman Sachs mortgage bond trader who spent 17 years at the Wall Street behemoth before going on to other business ventures up until he became Secretary of the Treasury.

 Mnuchin in his brief tenure thus far as Secretary of the Treasury has taken merited, swift, and aggressive action against senior figures in the Venezuelan regime.
 In February, the Department of the Treasury’ Office of Foreign Assets Control (OFAC) branded Venezuelan Vice President Tareck El Aissami a “Specially Designated Narcotics Trafficker pursuant to the Foreign Narcotics Kingpin Designation Act (Kingpin Act).”
 As a result of the OFAC designation, Aissami is unable to access tens of millions of dollars’ worth of assets in the U.S., and Americans as well as American businesses are legally prohibited from pursuing any business ventures with Aissami or others in his inner circle.
 Then in May, OFAC once again hit the Venezuelan regime hard by sanctioning eight judges on the country’s Supreme Court of Justice.
 The judges stand accused of illegally undermining the power of the democratically-elected Venezuelan opposition-led National Assembly.
-Therefore, it is clear that while Mnuchin is himself a Goldman alum, his policymaking and actions as Secretary of the Treasury are in no way influenced by the decision-making at his old firm (sorry to disappoint the conspiracy theorists who thought they got it right at first).
+Therefore, it is clear that while Mnuchin is himself a Goldman alum, his policymaking and actions as Secretary of the Treasury are in no way influenced by the decision-making at his old firm.

 It is shocking that Goldman Sachs would be so reckless with its investment in Venezuela’s authoritarian regime given that the firm has a long history of its employees going into public service after their time with the bank.
 Hopefully the three aforementioned ex-Goldman employees turned Trump Administration heavyweights can privately remind their former colleagues of the bank’s storied tradition of public service and how deals, such as the one struck with Venezuela, puts the firm’s reputation at risk in a dangerous and unprecedented manner.